Embedded Network Customers

 Embedded networks deliver electricity from the grid through a parent meter, then distribute it to individual tenant meters behind-the-meter, enabling shared connections with separate billing.

-Not having to navigate, negotiate and compare electricity rates in the NEM
+Not having to navigate, negotiate and compare electricity rates in the NEM.

-Having a simple sign-up process with the ENO
+Having a simple sign-up process with the ENO.

 Get Started with Renewable Energy Solutions